salomaoalves/salomaoalves.github.io/_posts/2020-12-29-explore-analysis.md

     - DataAnalysis
 ---

 > Here has some projects about explore and analyze data; they're more simple, are just analyze some random data.
-So a list of tecquines used will be show and a short description of each project.
+Each project has a short descriptions and a list of tecniques used.

 Here is the main repo with all the projects together [Github Repo](https://github.com/salomaoalves/DataScience_Analysis-Explore).